 Wrongful acts can include:

 - wrongful trading

-Cover includes legal costs and expenses involved in investigations and defence, as well as costs awarded to successful claimants.
+D&O insurance cover includes the legal costs and expenses involved in investigations and defence, as well as costs awarded to successful claimants.

 We’ve broken the article down into the following sections so you can quickly find the information you need: